• Skip to main content

 The reason there are specialized LED grow lights is that the output and spectrum of regular LED lights are not optimized for growing plants.
 They will work just fine, but they will not work as well as an LED grow light designed specifically to grow plants.

-For a small grow, any standard LED light can work just fine, though a true LED grow light would be better.
+For a small grow, any standard LED light can work just fine, though dedicated LED grow lights vs normal LED would be better.
 For a larger grow, it does not make sense to get a bunch of standard lights.
 You’re better of getting grow lights.

 So what are all the different kinds of LED lights available for growing plants?
 Let’s look at the different types of general LED lights first, before taking a closer look at LED plant lights.